Empetrum nigrum: Distribution and habitat

 The species has a near circumboreal distribution in the Northern Hemisphere.

 Empetrum nigrum grows in bogs and other acidic soils in shady, moist areas; it also grows in subalpine and alpine habitats in the Pacific Northwest.
+It can grow in soils with a pH as low as 2.5, but it does not grow in basic soils (pH > 8).

 Ecology

+Empetrum nigrum flowers are likely pollinated by a combination of generalist insects (e.g., flies, beetles) and wind.
+Animals that regularly consume this species and act as seed dispersers include rodents, foxes, bears, caribou and many bird species.
+Because it retains its fruit throughout the winter and into the spring, it is an important food for species such as red-backed voles at a time of year when few other foods are available.

 The moth species Glacies coracina, Zygaena exulans, and Hadula melanopa feed on the plant.

 The metabolism and photosynthetic parameters of Empetrum can be altered in winter-warming experiments.

 Empetrum nigrum has allelopathic properties (e.g. hampering seed germination and root extension of other plants) but the strength of these are dependent on the soil type.

+Empetrum nigrum roots host ericoid mycorrhizal species (ascomycetes and basidiomycetes), which increase access to nitrogen and phosphorus.

 Uses

 The fruit is edible and can be dried, and may have an acidic taste.
 In the Alaskan tundra, it is known to have a sweet and slightly tart flavor.
 It is often mixed with other berries in dishes like pies and puddings.

 It is abundant in Scandinavia and treasured for its ability to make liqueur, wine, juice, or jelly.
 In subarctic areas, the plant has been a vital addition to the diet of the Inuit and the Sami.
 It is used to make Alaskan ice cream.
 The Dena'ina (Tanaina) harvest it for food, sometimes storing in quantity for winter, sometimes mixed with lard or oil.

 In the Canadian province of Newfoundland and Labrador, the berries (known locally as “blackberries”) are used in jams, jellies, and baked goods, such as buns, or puddings.
 In Labrador and northern regions of Newfoundland, entire plants are harvested and the sods used to impart flavour to smoked fish.

 The species can also be grown as a ground cover, or as an ornamental plant in rock gardens, notably the yellow-foliaged cultivar 'Lucia'.
 The fruit is high in anthocyanin pigment and can be used to make a natural dye.